mikeireland/chronostar/README.md

     Optimisation method in the maximisation step of the EM algorithm.
 Besides `emcee`, `Nelder-Mead` is implemented.

+  - nprocess_ncomp: bool [default = False] [optional]

+    Optimise components in each iteration in parallel.

   - par_log_file: string [default = 'fit_pars.log'] [optional]

     Filename to (over)write parameters used in run.
 It will state